broxus/locklift/README.md

 ### Factory (`locklift.factory`)

 This module provides the factory for getting sources of the contract and functionality for deploy contracts.
-From factory you can receive contract objects from the project Solidity sources and contracts provided in `config.extarnalContracts`.
+From factory, you can receive contract objects from the project Solidity sources and contracts provided in `config.extarnalContracts`.

 #### `locklift.factory.getContractArtifacts`